jamiemyu/deepscribe-project/README.md

 ## TODOs (If I had more time to work on this!)
 * [ ]   **Improve extraction details.** Currently, the prompt asks Claude to pull out key terms, conditions, and interventions mentioned in the patient/provider conversation.
 While these are 3 useful details used to query the Clinical Trials API, there are other query terms that could be useful to help improve the search.
 * [ ]   **Evaluation.** Currently, there are several prompts used for key interactions with LLMs (Generating the synthetic patient/provider conversations, extracting key information from the conversations, calculating relevance and re-ranking studies).
 I didn't spend a lot of time evaluating the quality of the responses and it would be great to perform evaluation to assess for things like overfitting, hallucinations, etc. Additionally, we are currently testing these prompts with a single model/backend (Claude) but it could be worth using the same prompts with different model/backends (Gemini, ChatGPT APIs) to see how they perform.
 * [ ]   **Implement details view.** Currently, clicking on any trial from the main page list will route to a new page for showing the trial's details.
-Ideally we could use the trial's unique identifier (`nctId`) to fetch the full details of the study (using the Clinical Trials API) and structure the data in a digestible way in the UI.
+Ideally we format the structured data in the UI.
 * [ ]   **Implement filtering & sorting.** It would be nice for the results list to have filter and sort-by functionality.
 E.g., if the user wants to click on the "Status" column, we should be able to re-rank the results list based on Status.
 For filtering, if the user wants to filter by "Recruiting" status, we should be able to render the results list with only studies with "Recruiting" status.